sspanak/tt9/docs/user-manual.md

 #### Next Language Key (Default: hold #):
 Select the next language, when multiple languages have been enabled from the Settings.

-#### Tab Key:
-Advance the cursor to the next tab stop or switch to the next focusable UI element.
-Works exactly like the TAB key on a computer keyboard.

 #### Select Keyboard Key:
 Open the Android Change Keyboard dialog where you can select between all installed keyboards.